Lane County Programs

 Children appropriate for this level of service will:

 - Generally have demonstrated a lack of response to less intensive interventions

 - Often have multi-system involvement

-- Youth and family willing to actively engaged in treatment
+- Youth and family willing to actively engage in treatment

-The IOSS Unit provides a wide variety of intensive therapeutic services including psychiatric consultation, care coordination, family therapy, individual therapy, wellness services, crisis response, skill building, and behavior support services in the child’s community (i.e. home, school, etc.)
+The IOSS Unit provides a wide variety of intensive therapeutic services including psychiatric consultation, care coordination, family therapy, individual therapy, wellness services, crisis response, skill building, and behavior support services in the child’s community (at home, in school, etc.)